microsoft/vscode-wiki/Extension-API-guidelines.md

 Strict and relaxed data
 -
 Data the API returns is strict, e.g `activeTextEditor` is an editor or undefined, but not null.
 On the other side, providers can return relaxed data.
-We usually accept 4 types: The actual type, like `RenameResult`, a thenable of that type, `undefined` or `null`.
+We usually accept 4 types: The actual type, like `Hover`, a thenable of that type, `undefined` or `null`.
 With that we want to make it easy to implement a provider, e.g. if you can compute results synchronous you don’t need to wrap things into a promise or if a certain condition isn’t met simple return etc.

 Validate data
 -